VKCOM/statshouse/website/docs/guides/dashboards.md

 <img src={PqlDash1} width="1000"/>

 While creating the [variable](#variables) for the PromQL-based graph (`new_var` in our example), you will not see tag
-values:
+names:

 <img src={PqlDash2} width="1000"/>

-To enable filtering or grouping, get back to the graph view.
+To enable filtering or grouping, get back to the graph view and use the PromQL editor.
 Bind the tag to the previously created variable in your PromQL query and press _Run_:

 <img src={PqlDash3} width="1000"/>